-The objectives of WAFA are:
+The objectives of WAFA are to:

 In 2005, the inaugural Australasian Women in Firefighting Forum (WIFF 2005) was held at the Holiday Inn, Sydney Airport.